Quick Hitters from North Carolina’s 94-71 home win over Miami on Saturday afternoon.

 - This might be painful to hear, but if Carolina had hung onto two of those losses (Clemson and Virginia Tech, for example), they would be 4-4 in the conference and sitting in 7th place rather than tied for 12th with Notre Dame and Wake Forest.

 - Although the Heels finished the game with 12 turnovers, 10 of those came in the second half with the game well in hand.
 That means Carolina committed just two turnovers in the opening frame.

 - Three-point shooting was a plus today.
 Five different players connected from deep (Platek, Keeling, Black, and Pierce each had one; Robinson had six).
 The final percentage was 43.5% (10-23) and at the point when Robinson hit his sixth three, Carolina was shooting 50% from outside the arc.

 - Leaky Black is starting to hunt for and find his outside shot more and has connected on seven threes in the past five games.
 It might not seem like much volume, but even the threat of him pulling the trigger creates more space for Carolina’s strongest current assets (Brooks & Bacot) to operate inside.

 - Good to see KJ Smith get back on the court after not playing in the previous two games.

 Roy Williams postgame press conference:

 Remember to check in for Quick Hitters after every North Carolina basketball game.
-Next up is a home game against Elon on Wednesday, November 20.
-Tip is at 8:30ET on ACC Network Extra.
+Next up is a road game against NC State on Monday, January 27.
+Tip is at 7:00pm ET on ESPN.